A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: The universal family: normal forms, moduli, global monodromy

 We can now formulate the main technical result we are going to invoke:

-\begin{thm}{ {\cite[Thm.
+\begin{theorem}{ {\cite[Thm.
 5.3.5]{monebe5}}} Let $(L,\Delta)$ be a complete vanishing lattice.
-Then $W(\Delta)$ is the subgroup $O^{ \#-}(L)$ of the orthogonal group $O(L)$ of $ L$ consisting of isometries with (-)-spinor norm $+1$ and inducing the identity on the discriminant group. \end{thm}
+Then $W(\Delta)$ is the subgroup $O^{ \#-}(L)$ of the orthogonal group $O(L)$ of $ L$ consisting of isometries with (-)-spinor norm $+1$ and inducing the identity on the discriminant group. \end{theorem}

-\begin{exmple} From \cite[Prop.
-5.3.5]{monebe5}, one deduces that a root lattice with a Dynkin diagram of type $T^1_{p,q,r}$ depicted below has a different root basis making it complete vanishing lattice.
+\begin{example} From \cite[Prop.
+5.3.5]{monebe5}, one deduces that a root lattice with a Dynkin diagram of type $T^1_{p,q,r}$ depicted in Figure~\ref{fig:T1pqr} has a different root basis making it a complete vanishing lattice.
 Such Dynkin diagrams come up as vanishing lattices for the $14$ exceptional unimodal families of Arnold \cite{arn}.
 In Table~\ref{table:Sings} we describe three of those which play a role in \S~\ref{ssec:Monodromy} below.
 The vanishing lattice $T^1_{p,q,r} $ is given in Figure~\ref{fig:T1pqr} by means of a Dynkin diagram with $\mu$ vertices.
 The "modulus" $a$ is any complex number.
 This lattice is non-degenerate.